How To Use Electrical Testers and Meters

 - Can I put both my test leads on each screw side by side?

 This electrical wiring question came from: Darome, a Student from Miami, Florida.

 Application: Testing Electrical Circuit Wiring.

-Skill Level: Advanced – Should be performed only by a Licensed Electrical Contractor or Certified Electrician.
+Skill Level: Advanced.
+Testing electricity is best performed by a Licensed Electrical Contractor or Certified Electrician.

 Tools Required: Basic Electricians Pouch Hand Tools, Ammeter and Voltage Tester, electricians gloves, face protection, and insulated personal protection.

 Estimated Time: Depends on age of the home, the condition of the electrical system and available access to electrical components.

 Precaution: Working in an electric panel is dangerous due to arc flash hazards and the possibility of electric shock.

 Notice: Making changes to electrical panel or electric circuits should be done according to local and national electrical codes with a permit and be inspected.